 Build your knowledge of commercial, industrial and residential real estate and construction with Deakin’s combined Bachelor of Construction Management (Honours)/Bachelor of Property and Real Estate.
-Learn about property development and investment as well as the technology, regulations and management of construction projects in a course only offered in Australia by Deakin.
+Learn about property development and investment as well as the technology, regulations and management of construction projects in a course only offered in Victoria by Deakin.

 The construction management component of this combined course provides you with a professionally recognised qualification that combines construction practice with essential theory of construction management.
 You’ll cover areas like building economics and law, project management, building technology, measurement and estimation and quantity surveying.

 The property and real estate component focuses on property development, valuation and property market analysis with supporting studies in business law, accounting, economic principles, and marketing.

 The combined degree gives you the skills to oversee large projects from start to finish and because of your expertise in both construction and property, you’ll be uniquely positioned for employment in commercial, industrial or residential property development.
 You’ll also be equipped for roles in property valuation and management, and may seek employment as a construction manager, private or government valuer, property advisor, estimator, project manager, facility manager or quantity surveyor.

 The course is professionally accredited by the Australian Property Institute (API) and the Royal Institution of Chartered Surveyors (RICS).
 This means you’ll be getting an education that meets industry standards and the expectations of employers.